MultiverseLearningProducts/swe/src/mod1/wk1/day2.md

 ### VERBS/METHODS

 Built into the HTTP spec are the http 'methods' or 'verbs'. `GET` `POST` `PATCH` `PUT` `DELETE` _(there are more but these are the main ones)_ one fundamental concept in REST is that these verbs should be used for particular operations.
 For example we might have a resource `/albums`; to **read** all the albums we would make an http request and use the `GET` method.
 If we wanted to **add** a new album we would make an http request to the **same** address `/albums` but use the `POST` method and include data in the body of the request.
-The method indicates the kind of operation that will be performed for that resource; reading with `GET` or creating with `POST`.
-We CAN make a `GET` request with a body and create a new `/albums` resource BUT that would not be RESTful.
+The method indicates the kind of operation that will be performed for that resource - reading with `GET` or creating with `POST`.
+We *could* make a `GET` request with a body and create a new `/albums` resource but that would not be RESTful.

 ### Resources

-A 'resource' some thing we want to access or interact with is also a fundamental concept in REST.
-Usually this is our service or data.
-For example on Spotify albums are a resource; so are artists and playlists.
+A 'resource' is some thing we want to access or interact with and is also a fundamental concept in REST.
+Usually, this is our service or data.
+For example, on Spotify albums are a resource; so are artists and playlists.
 There is a standard set of paths used to interact with any resource:

 | HTTP Method | URL            | Status code   | Description                                         |
 | ----------- | -------------- | ------------- | --------------------------------------------------- |